 The south of France is a hugely popular destination year-round and Nice, the second largest city of the region after Marseille, lives up to the hype.
 As it continues to grow, the city is adding a new underground section to its charming tramway system which cuts right through the brightly colored Place Masséna.
 On our third visit to the city, we weren’t surprised to discover that Nice still had wonderful things to show us.
 With a population of around one million, the city is well known for being one of the most popular gay-friendly destinations in southern France.
-In addition, the delightful shops, certified restaurants serving up authentic Cuisine Nissarde (try Chez Theresa for an affordable, family owned spot), vibrant markets (the Flower and Vegetable market in the Old Town of course) and annual events make it a destination worth experiencing anytime of the year.
+In addition, the delightful shops, certified restaurants serving up authentic Cuisine Nissarde (try Chez Theresa for an affordable, family owned spot or Sentimi for a certified gay-friendly Italian restaurant), vibrant markets (the Flower and Vegetable market in the Old Town of course) and annual events make it a destination worth experiencing anytime of the year.

 We were in Nice for the OVNi Festival (Objectif Vidéo Nice), a video art festival where various hotels and venues around the city were converted into temporary art exhibitions.
 It was a unique way to tour the city and peak inside curious buildings you may not ordinarily visit.
 Hotel Windsor, where we stayed during our weekend trip, was itself a dedicated art museum in a way with each room being designed by a different artist.
 Art is so integrated into the hotel that it is hard to see where the art stops and the hotel begins.
 The hotel hosted various video exhibits for visitors to walk through during the event.
 The video art exhibits expressed different themes of feminism, sexuality and other social and ecological issues while taking over the entire room of a hotel and incorporating into their expression or occupying a small space at the back of a bookshop.
 OVNi is a standout event for artists and art lovers taking place in November/December each year.